A tale of two cities’ housing crises: Dublin and Berlin | DW | 04.07.2019

 But there is disagreement over how to solve the problem.

 Marian Finnegan, chief economist with Ireland's largest residential estate agency Sherry Fitzgerald, says the collapse of the Irish property market more than a decade ago scared investors off, leading to a dramatic dearth of supply.
-Many investors are still reluctant to get involved in Irish property, she says.
+That problem lingers, she believes.
+"Our private investors are not getting a return as it stands from their investment and they are leaving," she says.

 After years of stagnation, the number of new houses being built is rising in Ireland.
 But it is happening at a slower pace than demand requires